software-architects/time-cockpit-documentation/doc/timesheet-calendar/outlook-appointments.md

 ![Log In Office 365](images/wc-office365-login.png "Log In Office 365")

 > [!NOTE]
 The login might open in the background.
-So check your windows with Alt + Tab if you are not immediatly seeing the Office 365 prompt
+So check your windows with Alt + Tab if you are not immediately seeing the Office 365 prompt

-* Click **Refresh** in the time cockpit toolbar to fetch Outook appointments and mails from Office 365.
+* Click **Refresh** in the time cockpit toolbar to fetch Outlook appointments and mails from Office 365.

 ![Office 365 Data](images/wc-office365-enabled.png "Office 365 Data")